2 Reasons why you should create a Visual Site Map for your Squarespace Website

-In that notepad or Google doc, write down all the pages you want.
+In your notepad or Google doc, write down all the pages you want.
 How many is that?

 (The main navigation are the links at the top of your website that visitors have access to no matter what website page they are on.
 Or, if on mobile, the ‘hamburger’ stack.)

-In my case, my must-have navigation pages are:
+In my case - these days - my must-have navigation pages are:

-What are the main navigation pages you want on your Squarespace website?
+Your turn.
+What are the main pages you want on your Squarespace website?